Highway Safety Improvement Program (HSIP)

-To help localities identify and prioritize locations for improvement, review the report Framework for Selection and Evaluation of Bicycle and Pedestrian Safety Projects in Virginia.
-The report was prepared by the Virginia Center for Transportation Innovation & Research (VCTIR) to determine best practices for targeting safety resources for these vulnerable highway users.
+To help identify and prioritize locations for improvement, review the report Framework for Selection and Evaluation of Bicycle and Pedestrian Safety Projects in Virginia.
+The report was prepared by the Virginia Center for Transportation Innovation & Research (VCTIR) to determine best practices for targeting safety resources for vulnerable highway users.

 Highway-Rail Grade Crossing Safety Program (H-RGCP)

-Rail projects may be proposed using the cost estimate provided on the submittal form.
+- Rail projects may be proposed using the cost estimate provided on the submittal form.
 All initial safety proposals submitted for considerations must use the SmartPortal.
 Any revised application outside the Smartportal intake period must use the following spreadsheet.

-HSIP staff is also available to discuss your proposed safety analysis, roadway safety assessments and project proposals.
+HSIP staff is available to discuss safety analysis and planning, roadway safety assessments and project proposals.